hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

     should_log: bool = False,
 ) -> SkeletonResult:

-    # initialize the data structures you need on the gpu using cupy and do your necessary setup
+    # initialize the data structures you need on the GPU using CuPy and do your necessary setup

      d_skeleton = cp.asarray(skeleton, dtype=cp.uint16)
      d_seperation_sets = cp.full(num_variables * num_variables * max_level, -1, np.int32)